-We then pointed the list down to 19 bags based on specifications, aesthetics, materials, and a variety of prices, four of which we were able to dismiss out of hand when we inward them.
-We loaded the remaining bags with the above-mentioned gear and carried them as walking for anywhere between 30 minutes and four hours, alternating among the top handle and the carry strap.
+We then pointed the list down to 19 bags based on specifications, aesthetics, materials, and a variety of prices.
+Four of which we were able to dismiss out of hand when we inward them.
+We loaded the remaining bags with the above-mentioned gear.
+Then we carried them as walking for anywhere between 30 minutes and four hours.
+This alternating among the top handle and the carry strap.

-Timbuk2 Smith Briefcase: We were underwhelmed by Timbuk2’s follow-up to our earlier top pick, the Hudson Briefcase. while it features a similar number of internal pockets and we appreciate the inclusion of a zippered pocket for a water bottle or thermos, the waxed canvas bag’s lack of internal formation and rugged, bulky design would make it look out of place in a more formal office setting.
-Plus, neither its handle nor its shoulder strap are mostly comfy to carry—the shoulder strap has no padding whatsoever.
+We were underwhelmed by Timbuk2’s follow-up to our earlier top pick, the Hudson Briefcase.
+While it features a similar number of internal pockets.
+We appreciate the inclusion of a zippered pocket for a water bottle or thermos.
+The waxed canvas bag’s lack of internal formation and rugged.
+The bulky design would make it look out of place in a more formal office setting.
+Plus, neither its handle nor its shoulder strap is most comfy to carry—the shoulder strap has no padding whatsoever.

-Timbuk2 Transit Briefcase: It’s true that briefcases are hypothetical to be slim, but this relatively new offering from the manufacturer of our earlier top pick is too slim for its own good.
+It’s true that briefcases are hypothetical to be slim.
+But this relatively new offering from the manufacturer of our earlier top pick is too slim for its own good.
 We struggled to fit anything away from a laptop and a tablet in its single compartment.
-If you only want to carry a laptop and its charger, this bag strength work, but we don’t think you should spend this much money on a glorified laptop folder with a strap.
+If you only want to carry a laptop and its charger, this bag strength work.
+But we don’t think you should spend this much money on a glorified laptop folder with a strap.

-Bellroy Classic Brief: We pleasing the robust interior organization system of this briefcase, which we experienced in early 2019, but found that its shoulder strap and handle were painful.
-The bag also lost its clean, rectangular shape when loaded with our daily work essentials—its lack of external formation allows it to balloon if full.
+We pleasing the robust interior organization system of this briefcase, which we experienced in early 2019.
+But found that its shoulder strap and handle were painful.
+The bag also lost its clean, rectangular shape when loaded with our daily work essentials.
+Its lack of external formation allows it to balloon if full.
 If you want a briefcase with a similar look and price, we believe the InCase Reform is a better option.

-Bellroy Slim Work Bag: The Bellroy’s canvas outside seemed hearty, and it appeared to have decent organization. unluckily, once we began testing the Slim Work Bag we missed the structure and relieve of the other bags we reviewed.
-After adding only a few items, this bag took on a balloonlike shape that made it a modest unappealing to lug around.
-We believe you’d be better served by our other options will provide you better service.
+The Bellroy’s canvas outside seemed hearty, and it appeared to have a decent organization.
+Unluckily, once we began testing the Slim Work Bag we missed the structure.
+Also, relief of the other bags we reviewed.
+After adding only a few items, this bag took on a balloonlike shape.
+This made it a modest unappealing to lug around.
+We believe our other options will provide you better service.

-Topo Commuter Briefcase: in spite of this bag’s name, it has backpack straps that add unnecessary bulk and make it harder to carry at your side.
+In spite of this bag’s name, it has backpack straps that add unnecessary bulk.
+Then make it harder to carry at your side.
 And although we appreciate the bag’s playful colorway, it’s a little bit too thick to supply as a good briefcase.

-Knomo Blake: This canvas bag has outstanding organization and was extremely comfortable to carry with its handles.
+This canvas bag has an outstanding organization and was extremely comfortable to carry with its handles.
 But its shoulder straps connect to the spots in the middle of the bag, rather than the ends.
-This is a little problem, but one that makes the Blake a bit harder to put on and take off and less comfy to carry over your shoulder, especially since the strap is light on padding.
+This is a little problem, but one that makes Blake a bit harder to put on and take off.
+Also, less comfy to carry over your shoulder, especially since the strap is light on padding.